danivpv/ExtendedKalmanFilterNeuralTraining/README.md

-# Daniel Ivan Parra Verde
+# Extended Kalman Filter Algorithm for Neural Training

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
-> Daniel Ivan Parra Verde
+> Extended Kalman Filter Algorithm for Neural Training

 To (locally) reproduce this project, do the following: